shisinbin/react-parcel-app/README.md

 # Creating a React App with Parcel

 This repository provides a step-by-step guide on how to create a basic React application using Parcel, a fast web application bundler.
-Whether you're new to React or simply exploring Parcel as a bundler, this guide will help you set up your project quickly and efficiently.

 ## Prerequisites